Shackmerferu/Shackmerferu/README.md

 ## About Me

 Full-stack developer in training.
-Currently studying Software Analysis at UNLPam Engineering School (Argentina).
+Currently studying Programmer Analyst at School of Engineering UNLPam (Argentina).
 I build personal and team projects with focus on real-world use, performance, and clean design.
 Passionate about games, system design, and media technologies.
-Also martial artist and singer.
+Also voleyball player , martial artist and singer.

 ---